tomcatmanager/tomcatmanager/CONTRIBUTING.rst

 -------

 To ensure the tests can run without an external dependencies, ``tests/mock_server80.py`` contains a HTTP server which emulates the behavior of Tomcat Manager 8.0.
 There is a test fixture to start this server, and all the tests run against this fixture.
+I created this fixture to speed up testing time.
+The test suite runs almost 100x faster against the mock server (using xdist to spread the work across 8 cores), than against a real tomcat server (where you can't use xdist).

 You can run the tests against all the supported versions of python using tox::